 Marrying a Belgian

-Married couples often work side-by-side in either business or farming.
-Instead of divorcing, couples who are in business together may remain legally married in order to protect the business, while maintaining separate households with new partners.
+It's not uncommon for married couples to work side-by-side in either business or farming.
+Instead of divorcing, couples who are in business together may remain legally married in order to protect their assets, while maintaining separate households with new partners.

 It is of course possible to live happily-ever-after with a Belgian; as the Belgians value good manners, if yours are not up to Belgian standards, try changing them to win their hearts or resolve issues.

 Looking for love?
 Interested in making new friends?
-Register for free at Expatica Date to meet the most eligible internationals in Belgium.
+Register for free at Expatica Dating Belgium to meet the most eligible internationals in Belgium.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.